Book a tour!

 The College of Architecture and Environmental Design (CAED) was created at Cal Poly, San Luis Obispo in 1946-47 to help meet the growing state of California’s post war needs to prepare more of its best and brightest to enter the built environment professions.
-It has retained its original commitment to a hands on learning education rooted in synthesizing the art and the craft of the built environment professions.
+It has retained its original commitment to a hands-on learning education rooted in synthesizing the art and the craft of the built environment professions.

-For over 60 years, from its first class of 8 to its current population of over 1,900 students, the CAED programs and our 10,000 alumni have been a major, positive influence shaping the planning, design and construction worlds.
-While the majority of our student come from California, our students also come from around the world, our American students have opportunities to study around the world, and our graduates are increasingly working in firms and on projects on all continents.
+For more than 60 years, from its first class of 8 to its current population of over 1,700 students, the CAED programs and our 16,000 alumni have been a major, positive influence shaping the planning, design and construction professions.
+Students have opportunities to study abroad, and our graduates are increasingly working in firms and on projects on all continents.

 Cal Poly is the only predominantly technical university within the 23-campus California State University system, and enjoys a national reputation.
 U.S. News & World Report has consistently rated Cal Poly the best public, largely undergraduate university in the West.